briankoser/sfc-listeners-guide/episodes/0007-horror-and-faith-aka-zombie-jesus.md

 archivist_note: "Ben's three subgenres of horror reminded me of Stephen King's three categories of horror: gross-out (eg gore), horror (eg zombies, jump scares), and terror (eg knowing something is behind you but you turn around and no one is there)."
 ---
 # News
-Rumors say that issues are coming up during {% workTitle "Man of Steel" %} filming. (<q class="ben inline">It sounds like the problems are with the last third of the script.</q>)
+Rumors say that issues are coming up during {% work "Man of Steel" %} filming. (<q class="ben inline">It sounds like the problems are with the last third of the script.</q>)

-Tom Hardy is signed for multiple {% workTitle "Inception" %} sequels
+Tom Hardy is signed for multiple {% work "Inception" %} sequels

 # Main Topic
 Subgenres of Horror: Natural, Monster, Supernatural